top of page

 General Post Office at St-Martin's-le-Grand, 1820-1910, location of Trollope's first postal job.

-Hadley Green, Barnet, home of Fanny Trollope 1836-1838; Trollope visited regularly (attributed, modern view).
+Hadley Green, Barnet, home of Fanny Trollope 1836-1838; Trollope visited regularly (modern view).
+Attributed.

 RMS Atrato, which Trollope sailed on from Southampton to St. Thomas in 1858.
 He wrote a portion of The Bertrams while on board.